3.8 Research Subject Compensation and Reimbursement

 - 5.2.
 The IRB has the authority to review the level of compensation and, in appropriate circumstances, limit the total value.

 - 5.4.
-Compensation above these levels must be specifically justified by the investigator, and must comply with the general principles described Section 3.0 of this policy.
+Compensation above these levels must be specifically justified by the investigator and must comply with the general principles described in Section 4.0 of this policy.

 - 5.5.
 The terms of the compensation must be disclosed in the IRB application and ICF, and discussed during the informed consent process, but the total amount of compensation should not be emphasized.